WillWu88/Capstone-2023/Capstone-Docs/ROS2.md

 -Every time we impliment an action in ROS2, we design a computational graph.
 Establishing which nodes we need and what their interactions are.
 We must decide if a node is executed at a certain frequency or if some event causes its execution.

 1.1.3 The Workspace

+-The Workspace looks at ROS2 from a static point of view, where the ROS2 software is installed, organized, and all the tools and processes that allow us to launch a computing graph.

+-The fundamental element of the workspace is the package, which contains executables, libraries, or message definitions with a common purpose.

+-Another element is the workspace itself, where a workspace is a directory that contains packages.

+-There can be several workspaces in use at the same time, the inital workspace, underlay, and then any additional workspaces are referred to as overlay.

+-Packages can be installed from sources or with the systems installation system.
+Each ROS2 package is packaged in a deb package.

+-Command
+$ apt-cache seach ros-foxy
+shows the packages available to install.

+-Command
+$ sude rosdep init
+$ rosdep update
+Used to discover dependencies in packages not solved and installs them as deb packages.

+-Sample of creating a workspace and adding packages on page 12.

+-colcon (collective construction) is a command line tool for building, testing, and using multiple software packages.
+It automates the process of building and set up in the environment to use the packages.

+Key Takeaways:
+-Sums up how to set up a workspace and add packages to ROS2 workspace.

+1.2 The ROS2 Design